Raw-JSON/0flufFont/README.md

 # 0flufFont 🌐

 > A minimalist, high-performance font override extension for Chromium browsers.
-Part of the **0fluf** protocol: No bloat, no tracking, pure utility.
+No bloat, no tracking, pure utility.
 ---
 ## Key Features
 - **Dynamic Font Switching:** Persistently change the typeface across the entire web.